-Charlotte Hacking shares the importance of picture books for developing young children’s skills in early reading, talk and writing.
+Charlotte Hacking shares the importance of picture books for developing visual literacy and skills in early reading, talk and writing...

 Far from being the easy option, picture books challenge readers in more and different ways than print alone.

-This takes the child reader into very special place, in which they have to read the text, read the illustrations and then put the ideas together along with their personal experience and knowledge and understanding of the world to fill the gaps in between.
+This takes the child reader into very special place.
+They have to read the text, read the illustrations and then put the ideas together along with their personal experience, knowledge and understanding of the world to fill the gaps in between.

-It’s a really challenging thing to do and enables even the youngest children to develop a wealth of comprehension knowledge and skills.
+It’s a really challenging thing to do.
+It enables even the youngest children to develop a wealth of comprehension knowledge and visual literacy skills.

 Giving time and space to discussing picture books and responding to illustrations contained within them allows children to gain so much more from the text, and to do more of the weight of the reading work.

-In looking at Joe Todd-Stanton’s A Mouse Called Julian, nursery children were able to recognise the facial expressions and body language of the main character, Julian, from the first endpapers, before a word of the story had been shared, connecting this to how he might be feeling and what might make him feel this way.
+Joe Todd-Stanton’s A Mouse Called Julian is a great book to use in nursery to develop visual literacy skills.
+Children are able to recognise the facial expressions and body language of the main character, Julian, from the first endpapers.
+This is before a word of the story had been shared.

-The rich, satisfying storyline, the sophistication in the illustrations and the potential for rich discussion with an enabling adult or group of peers are what will enrich language and vocabulary, develop the social aspects of reading and take children a head above in their comprehension, making inferences, deductions and connections from an early age.
+The rich, satisfying storyline, the sophistication in the illustrations and the potential for rich discussion with an enabling adult or group of peers are what will:

-We must ensure that while children are learning to decode, they are also exposed to rich texts like these that support comprehension and develop their motivation to read.
+We must ensure that while children are learning to decode, they are also exposed to rich texts like these that support visual literacy and comprehension and develop their motivation to read.

 Young children can also use what they have learnt from picture books to create narratives of their own.
 Being able to represent thoughts, create characters and tell stories through drawing comes naturally to children in the early years.

-It’s the first route to communicating meaning, before they are introduced the symbolic system of print and the letter/sound relationships that allow them to communicate in text.
+It’s the first route to communicating meaning.
+This is before they are introduced to the symbolic system of print and the letter/sound relationships that allow them to communicate in text.

-Author/illustrator draw along videos show children how to create and shape characters through illustration and will give them ideas to create characters of their own.
+Author/illustrator draw-along videos show children how to create and shape characters through illustration.
+This will give them ideas to create characters of their own.

-As one Reception teacher commented, “The modelled drawing activity completely shattered my preconceptions of what 5-year-olds might be capable of drawing…”
+As one Reception teacher commented, “The modelled drawing activity completely shattered my preconceptions of what five-year-olds might be capable of drawing…”

 For the very youngest children, teachers involved in our Power of Pictures programme have noticed higher levels of engagement, language development, comprehension and imagination when working with picture books and when being allowed to communicate and develop ideas through drawing.